groundboi/dotfiles/README.md

 * `gitsigns`: Not only provides git signs in gutter (make sure to set numberwidth or whatever to 3), but also ways to add git branch to status line, and do a git blame on a line.
 This is really all I need for nvim/git integration, so I don't have a use for fugitive.
 * `octo.nvim`: Waiting on gitlab support!
-* `nightfox.nvim`: Looks like a nice theme package
 * `nvim-autopairs`?
 * `nvim-tree`?
 Though I really don't use this much...and I also still have netrw bindings that should be good enough?
 * `vim-illuminate`?
 Might be able to do this myself with a built-in, but it supports treesitter/lsp which is nice